Shahfarzane/raindrop-io-mcp/README.md

 ### "Not authenticated" error
 Run the `authenticate` tool first to connect your Raindrop.io account.

+### Browser doesn't open automatically
+If the browser doesn't open, the authorization URL is printed in the console.
+Copy and paste it into your browser manually.

 ### OAuth callback fails
 Ensure the redirect URI in your `.env` matches exactly what's configured in Raindrop.io settings (including trailing slashes).